reactivesw/customer-web/docs/checkout_process.md

 A customer may be in different stages during the checkout process when one or more pieces of data are not available.

 ### 2.1.
 Login Stage
 A customer must login to checkout.

-If not, show the login/signup view before the customer can see the checkout view.
-The cart items added as an anonymous user will be kept as the current user's cart times.
+* If not, show the login/signup view before the customer can see the checkout view.
+* If a customer still not logged after showing login/signup view, go to /cart.
+* If a customer is logged in, the cart items added as an anonymous user will be merged into the logged customer's cart.

 ### 2.2.
 Shipping Info Stage
 * If a customer doesn't have shipping info (no shipping address), he/she must add an address.